wp-plugins/math-quiz/readme.txt

 *   Dynamic problem and field name prevent spam robots from posting unwanted content.
 *   Quiz form is inserted using AJAX for a better compatibility with HTML cache plugin.
-*   --NOT READY--Form style and position can be fully customized through control panel.
+*   Form style and position can be fully customized through control panel.
+*   Currently support subtraction and square root quiz for what you can choose in admin panel.

     Note: if your siteurl and homeurl are in different domain, the plugin may work improperly due to "Cross-origin resource sharing" mechanism.